Covariance Estimates

 “marked_bootstrap”

 This method starts out the same as the “sample” method.
-It computes the correlation function for each patch where at least one of the two points falls in that patch.
+It computes the correlation function for each patch where at least one point falls in that patch.
 However, it keeps track of the numerator and denominator separately.
 These are the “marks” in Loh, 2008.

 Then these marks are resampled in the normal bootstrap manner (random with replacement) to produce mock results.
 The correlation function for each bootstrap resampling is the sum of the numerator marks divided by the sum of the denominator marks.